LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Simulation Study

 \subsection{Synthetic Data}

 We specified $V = 50$, $q = 3$ and two sample sizes, $N = 50, 100$.
 We considered two simulation scenarios in terms of the underlying source signals.
 In scenario I, motivated by connectivity traits extracted from real imaging data (Figure \ref{fig1:illustrate2}), we generated three latent connectivity source signals with the diagonal block shape, crossing shape and off-diagonal block shape as shown in Figure \ref{fig:simusetting} (A).
 These patterns are commonly observed in neuroimaging connectivity \citep{amico2017mapping, amico2018mapping} and hence serve as a realistic scenario for brain imaging applications.
-In scenario II, we considered three latent source signals with diagonal triangle shape, off-diagonal circle shape and long-range hollow square shape shown in in Figure \ref{fig:simusetting} (B).
-These shapes were shown to be several particularly challenging patterns to capture with the low-rank structure \citep{zhou2013tensor}.
+In scenario II, we considered three latent source signals with diagonal triangle shape, off-diagonal circle shape and long-range hollow square shape shown in Figure \ref{fig:simusetting} (B).
+These shapes were shown to be several particularly challenging patterns to be captured by the low-rank structure \citep{zhou2013tensor}.
 Therefore, scenario II allows us to evaluate the robustness of the performance of the proposed LOCUS model under challenging scenarios that deviate from the low-rank assumption.
 The mixing coefficients were also sampled from estimates from real imaging data.
 Furthermore, we added zero mean Gaussian noises to the mixture of signals where the variance was specified based on signal-to-noise ratio observed from real data.
 Specifically, we considered three variance settings with $\sigma^{2}=1,3^2$ and $6^2$, corresponding to low, medium and high variance levels, respectively.
-In summary, we have $2 \times 2 \times 3=12$ simulation settings with various combinations of sample sizes, source signal patterns and variance levels and for each setting we generated 100 simulation runs to capture the variations in performance.
+In summary, we have $2 \times 2 \times 3=12$ simulation settings with various combinations of sample sizes, source signal patterns and variance levels and for each setting we generated 100 simulation runs to assess the variations in performance.
+In addition, we considered simulation settings where there are variations in the signal intensity across edges in the latent sources.
+Please refer to the Appendix for the additional simulation studies.